maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module05.md

 The great news on the other hand is that [Quentin Bolsee's final project](http://fabacademy.org/2020/labs/ulb/students/quentin-bolsee/#final-project) is a photogrammetry 3D scanner.
 It is extremely well done and yields very nice results.
 I decided to learn how to use it and scan a piggy toy.

 It works with an ESP32-CAM mounted on a CNC cut platform.
-The object to scan rotates on a plates with the help of two motors and the whole system is controlled with the ESP and an ATTiny412.
+The object to scan rotates on a plate with the help of two motors and the whole system is controlled with the ESP and an ATTiny412.

 <figure> <center>
   <img src="./../../img/mod05/quentinScan.jpg" alt="3DSense" width="80%" />